joinnextblock/attn-protocol/README.md

 - Enables continuous experimentation and improvement by different operators

 ### True User Sovereignty
-- Viewers explicitly choose what content to view and for what compensation
+- PROMOTION VIEWERS explicitly choose what content to view and for what compensation
-- Promoters determine their own budgets and targeting parameters
+- PROMOTERS determine their own budgets and targeting parameters
 - Direct value exchange without platforms extracting the majority of value
-- All participants select which billboard operators they trust
+- All participants select which BILLBOARD OPERATORS they trust
-- Viewers can block specific promotions or promoters they don't want to see
+- PROMOTION VIEWERS can block specific PROMOTIONS or PROMOTERS they don't want to see
-- Viewers can filter content by type (text, images, videos) based on preferences
+- PROMOTION VIEWERS can filter content by type (text, images, videos) based on preferences

 ### Resilience Through Decentralization
 - No single point of failure or censorship
-- Diverse content policies across different billboard operators
+- Diverse content policies across different BILLBOARD operators
 - Lower barrier to entry compared to centralized advertising networks
 - Persistence of the network despite individual node failures